open5e/open5e/source/monsters/miscellaneous-creatures/mammoth.rst

 A **mammoth** is an elephantine creature with thick fur and long tusks.
 Stockier and fiercer than normal elephants, mammoths inhabit a wide range of climes, from subarctic to subtropical.

-A **mammoth** is an elephantine creature with thick fur and long tusks.
-Stockier and fiercer than normal elephants, mammoths inhabit a wide range of climes, from subarctic to subtropical.